 According to many accredited scientific and industry reviews, bioinformatics and computational biology may well be the single fastest-growing specialty in the life sciences.
 The University of Delaware currently does not offer a specialized graduate degree in Bioinformatics & Computational Biology, although related courses have been taught in several departments for a number of years.
 The Master’s program in Bioinformatics & Computational Biology will offer graduate education in a discipline essential for UD as a major research university.
 According to the International Society for Computational Biology, there are presently 180 bioinformatics- related degree programs worldwide, almost 100 in the United States alone.

-The Graduate Certificate program in Bioinformatics will be administered through its academic home, the Department of Computer & Information Sciences, and will be coordinated by the newly established Center for Bioinformatics & Computational Biology.
-The scientific curriculum will build upon the research and educational strength from departments across the Colleges of Arts & Sciences, Engineering, Agriculture & Natural Resources, and Earth, Ocean & Environment.
+The Graduate Certificate program in Bioinformatics is administered through its academic home, the Department of Computer & Information Sciences, and is coordinated by the Center for Bioinformatics & Computational Biology.
+The scientific curriculum builds upon the research and educational strength from departments across the Colleges of Arts & Sciences, Engineering, Health Sciences, Agriculture & Natural Resources, and Earth, Ocean & Environment.

 B. Date of Permanent Status